vagnercardosoweb/nodejs-structure-with-typescript/readme.md

 ## Run tests

-- `npm run test:all` to run all tests once
+- `npm run test:unit:all` to run all tests once
-- `npm run test:coverage` to run all tests and generate test coverage report
+- `npm run test:unit:coverage` to run all tests and generate test coverage report
-- `npm run test:watch` to run all tests and watch for changes to files
+- `npm run test:unit:watch` to run all tests and watch for changes to files